Holly Mckay

 Correct as at June 2025.
 Note that these are fund charges only and there are additional costs such as platform and trading fees.

 If you’re thinking about investing in sustainable funds, or you already do but you’re curious about the cost, make sure you do your homework.
-Look for the ‘OCF’ (Ongoing Charges Figure) - this is how much it costs to hold the fund over the course of a year.
+Look for the ‘OCF’ (Ongoing Charges Figure)

 You may find that it works out a little more expensive than a non-sustainable fund.
 This might not be a make-or-break thing for you; Ultimately it comes down to how important you see cost compared to aligning your investments with your personal values.
 For some, paying extra for a sustainable fund is a sacrifice you’re willing to make.
 Others may not feel the same.